AerospaceNU/better-engine-control-software/README.md

 dependencies as `ecs_pi` it will not be able to be built locally.
   - If we see a need for it, we can add it

-Once you have determined which executable you would like the build, you can run the command `make [executable name]` within `build`, where [executable name] is replaced with the appropriate executable name.
+Once you have determined which executable you would like the build, you can run the command

+`cmake --build build -t [EXECUTABLE NAME]`

+where `[EXECUTABLE NAME]` is replaced with the appropriate executable name.

-If you would like to build all executables at once (again, only possible on the pi itself and will take some time), you can just run `make`.
+If you would like to build all executables at once (again, only possible on the pi itself and will take some time), you can just run

+`cmake --build build`

 All executables will be placed inside the `build/` directory.
-As such, if you followed the instructions above you should be in the build directory and can run the executable with `./[executable name]`.
+Inside the build directory you should be able to find your `[executable name]` executable, it might  be buried in some folders though.

 #### Cross compiling for Pi using Docker